mvogel78/Session4/index.md

 Now use the following code to replicate the experiment (rolling one fair dice 600 times) 1000 times.
 The number of 6s are stored in the vector `x`.

-How many statistically significant results do you expect?
+How many statistically significant results do you expect for a one-sided alternative?
+How many for a two-sided alternative?

 How many statistically significant results did you get? (you can use `table()` in combination with a logical function)